Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 Families have grown up with Wellspring and some guests have been regulars here since it opened nearly three decades ago.
 They bring celebrations to the Center.
 Homemade tamales, posole, banana pudding, gorditas, egg rolls, Spanish rice and fried chicken are lovingly shared table to table with guests and staff.

-“You will often ask people, ‘Why do you keep coming here for so many years?’” said Sister Judy Illig IBVM, Wellspring’s Executive Director.
+“You will often ask people, ‘Why do you keep coming here for so many years?’” said Sister Judy Illig IBVM , Wellspring’s Executive Director from 2003-2017.
 “The common answer is ‘You are my family.’”

-Sister Judy has been working at Wellspring for the past 12 years.
-Her attitude towards hospitality and leadership guides the Center.
-With a Masters Degree in Mathematics Education from Stanford University, she is often caught plunging the Center’s toilets and prioritizes her time with the guests over her administrative duties.
+With a Masters Degree in Mathematics Education from Stanford University, she was often caught plunging the Center’s toilets and prioritized her time with the guests over her administrative duties.
 Her hugs seem like blessings.

 On weekday mornings, Wellspring percolates with cultural, racial and class diversity.